Tips on Running Games

 - Most games here are archived to speed up download times.
 You’ll need WinRar or 7Zip to extract them, and PowerISO to mount the CD image(s) for installation.
 Google ‘how to use PowerIso‘ for more info.
 CD Image formats include .bin .iso .mdf .img or .nrg

-- If after installation the game asks for the CD, look for a crack .exe to copy into the game folder, or leave the correct virtual CD mounted.
-Read the NFO file with Notepad for more info.
+- If after installation the game asks for the CD, look for a crack .exe to copy into the game folder, or leave the correct virtual CD image (.bin, .iso, etc) mounted.

 - Here’s a list of useful programs you’ll need to run some of these games.